 - ineffective assistance of counsel.

-3. When does a defendant bring a motion?
+3. When does a defendant bring the motion?

 A defendant must file a motion for a new trial before either: